mayyas-nakhli/noon-forecast/README.md

 Please refer to the `package.json` file for a complete list of dependencies and their versions.

+## Assets

+The app utilizes [MeteIcons](https://bas.dev/work/meteocons) SVG icon pcack (Had to convert them to png to ease the dynamic selection of weather icons), which adds visual appeal and enhances the overall user experience.
+The icons provide intuitive representations of different weather conditions, making it easier for users to understand the current weather at a glance.

+The design of the app's UI/UX was inspired by [Tako Chkhikvadze's](https://dribbble.com/shots/18911229-weather-app) design, which served as a reference for creating an intuitive and visually pleasing interface.
+The design inspiration helped in crafting a cohesive and user-friendly experience for interacting with the weather data.

 ## Upcoming Features

 In addition to the current features, the following enhancements are planned for future updates: